Advertisement

 What was the caravan like when you bought it?

 It was in a pretty bad way.
 It was unlicensed and had not had a WOF since 1992.
-It was completely gutted, the wiring was shot, the carpet was smelly, the windows were broken, the paint job was peeling and mouldy.
+It was completely gutted, the wiring was shot, the carpet was smelly, the windows were broken, and the paint job was peeling and mouldy.
 It needed a lot of work!

 Were there any structural changes required?

-The steel trailer frame was completely rusty, so we stripped the rust (spending many hours under the caravan with a grinder fitted with a wire-brush wheel) and then painted it.
+The steel trailer frame was completely rusty, so we stripped the rust (spending many hours under the caravan with a grinder fitted with a wire brush wheel) and then painted it.
 Luckily the structure was sound.
 It was already mostly gutted apart from the carpet, curtains and wallpaper.
 There was no internal cabinetry so that was all built by Ben.

 Did you do the work yourselves?